-All the suggested candidate National Developments (cND) are considered critical to Highland as a delivery mechanism for addressing the wider regional prioritises and are therefore deserving of enactment as National Developments each in their own right.
+Many of the refinements included within this version of the IRSS are to be found within the Spatial Strategy map and/or the suggested, further refined 'candidate National Developments' (cNDs) included as part of this submission.
+All of the cNDs are considered critical to Highland as a delivery mechanism for addressing the wider regional priorities and are therefore deserving of enactment as National Developments each in their own right.
 Nevertheless, irrespective of their long-term national status, the Council will work in partnership to actively promote and deliver on each and every cND at a regional level.